pmagillo/PathChecker/README.md

 drawing actions.
 If the undone move came from a given path, it is sent back to the part of the path which is still to be drawn.
 If the undone move was entered interactively, it is simply lost.

+REFERENCES

+This demo is associated with the article "Crossing-Free Paths in the Square Grid" by Lidija Comic (faculty of Technical Sciences, University of Novi Sad, Serbia) and Paola Magillo (DIBRIS, University of Genova, Italy), submitted for publication in November 2022.